Elvis10ten/notes/src/papers/2022-09-11-omega-3-fatty-acids-and-exercise-a-review-of-their-combined-effects-on-body-composition-and-physical-performance.md

-# Omega-3 fatty acids and exercise: a review of their combined effects on body composition and physical performance — Paper Summary
+# Omega-3 fatty acids and exercise: a review of their combined effects on body composition and physical performance

 Today's summary is about a non-CS  [paper](http://www.lookgreatnaked.com/articles/omega-3_fatty_acids_and_exercise.pdf)  written in 2011.